Skip to content

 Using Google Cloud’s TPUs, you’ll use much more efficient and less energy-consuming TPUs.
 These are built for running specifically deep learning workloads at higher teraflops per watt, compared to more general purpose processors.

-Decisions with business and planet in mind
+Decisions with business and the planet in mind

 From Google Earth to BigQuery GIS, data users have access to rich datasets about the natural environment.
 Combined with Google Cloud compute power, Artificial Intelligence, and analytics tools, customers are more empowered than ever to make smarter decisions about the earth’s resources.